 Unfortunately, diet culture tells us to get thin quick after having a baby.
 We are flooded with ads and social media posts about “how to get your body back” and before and after photos.
 It takes 9 months to get to that point and yet our culture insists that it should be reversed in a few weeks.
 This is not only ridiculous, it’s also extremely harmful.

-To combat the inevitable pressures of post-baby weight loss, I made myself 2 promises:
+To combat the inevitable pressures on my postpartum body, I made myself 2 promises:

 1. To reinvent my social media stream.

-I realized that even though I can’t control the commercial on my TV, I had some power to avoid unwanted messages by unfollowing the messages that did not serve me.
-I replaced these negative messages with body positive accounts and social media accounts that portrayed motherhood in its realest form.
+I realized that even though I can’t control the commercial on my TV, I had some power to avoid unwanted messages.
+I unfollowed the messages that did not serve me.
+And I replaced these negative messages with body positive accounts that portrayed motherhood in its realest form.

-2. Treat my body the way I did when I was pregnant.
+2. Treat my postpartum body the way I did when I was pregnant.

 The Blessing Of Motherhood

-Transferring the same kindness you give to your children to yourself is one of the hardest obstacles of motherhood, especially mothers in recovery, but it is possible.
+Transferring the same kindness you give to your children to yourself is one of the hardest obstacles of motherhood.
+Especially for mothers in recovery.
+But it IS possible.